-According to the Common Provision Regulation No. 1303/2013 there are no substantial changes in the functions of the Programme authorities regarding the 2007-2013 period.
-Core Programme authorities will remain the same, ensuring institutional stability and smooth transition in the 2014-2020 period.
+According to the Regulation No. 1303/2013 there are no substantial changes in the functions of Programme authorities regarding the 2007-2013 period.
+Core Programme authorities will remain the same, ensuring institutional stability and smooth transition.
 In accordance of the Article 21-25 of Regulation (EU) No 1299/2013, for the management and control of the Programme the following authorities and structures have been designated:

-- Managing Authority (MA): responsible for the management and the implementation of the Programme towards the European Commission; - Certifying Authority (CA): responsible for certifying the declarations of expenditure and the applications for payment before their submission to the European Commission; - Audit Authority (AA): responsible for verifying the effective functioning of the management and control system.
-The AA will be assisted by a Group of Auditors composed by representative of both MS participating in the Programme; - Monitoring Committee (MC): responsible for supervising and monitoring the Programme implementation and for selecting the operations; - Intermediate Body (IB): responsible for the management and implementation of the ITI.
-The role and functions of the IB GECT GO/EZTS GO are described in Section 4; - Joint Secretariat (JS): it assists the MA and the MC in carrying out their respective functions. - Representatives of Member States (MS): National/Regional Authorities;
+- MA: responsible for the management and the implementation of the Programme towards the European Commission; - CA: responsible for certifying the declarations of expenditure and the applications for payment before their submission to the European Commission; - AA: responsible for verifying the effective functioning of the management and control system.
+The AA will be assisted by a Group of Auditors composed by representatives of both MS participating in the Programme; - MC: responsible for supervising and monitoring the Programme implementation and for selecting the operations; - OIB: responsible for the management and implementation of the ITI.
+The role and functions of the OIB of the GECT GO/EZTS GO are described in Section 4; - JS: it assists the MA and the MC in carrying out their respective functions; - Representatives of MSs: National/Regional Authorities.